ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 is an increased risk to the Internet through the possible introduction of additional internet-exposed system that are poorly managed and likely to be compromised.
-Carriers may need to deploy additional mitigations to ensure that attacks do not originate from their networks.
-The use of RFC8520 (MUD) filters is one such method.

 #IANA Considerations